/uses

 - Tablet: iPad Mini.
 The perfect size for watching movies on a plane or taking notes.
 I’ve even written blog posts on it

 - Keyboard: NuPhy Air 60 v2.
-I love this keyboard with carry case for writing on the iPad Mini and which they made a split version for my office.
+I love this keyboard with carry case for writing on the iPad Mini and wish they made a split version for my office.